Moa Dryburgh: Women's

 Team Dryburgh began competing on the Women's World Curling Tour during the 2022-23 curling season.
 In January 2023, the team advanced to the semifinals of the 2023 Mercure Perth Masters before losing to Daniela Jentsch.
 Also during the season, they earned a bronze medal at the Swedish Women's Curling Championship.
 To begin the 2023–24 season, Team Dryburgh reached the quarterfinals of the 2023 Oslo Cup.
 They also made the playoffs in their next three events, finishing as high as third place at the Sundbyberg Open.
 In the new year, the team won their third straight Swedish Junior title, once again finishing undefeated through the event.
 Dryburgh's rink also played in the 2024 International Bernese Ladies Cup where they made the quarterfinals.

+Dryburgh was selected to represent Sweden as the alternate on Isabella Wranå's team at the 2026 World Women's Curling Championship, where Sweden would win the bronze medal, beating Japan's Satsuki Fujisawa 8–5 in the bronze medal game.
+At the end of the 2025–26 curling season, Team Wranå would announce that Dryburgh would be joining the team next season as their new lead, alongside Wranå, Almida de Val, Maria Larsson, and Linda Stenlund.

+Mixed doubles

+Drybrugh would represent Sweden alongside teammate Vilmer Nygren at the inaugural 2025 World Junior Mixed Doubles Curling Championship.
+There, they would finish round robin as the 7th ranked team, qualifying for the playoffs.
+After beating Scotland in the quarterfinals, they would lose to Denmark 9–8 in the semifinals and Korea 6–5 in the bronze medal game, settling for 4th place.
+Dryburgh and Nygren would return to represent Sweden again at the 2026 World Junior Mixed Doubles Curling Championship, however this time after the round robin they would just barely miss the playoffs, finishing 3rd in their pool with a 4–2 record and overall in 9th place.

 Personal life

 Dryburgh comes from a curling family.
 Her parents Margaretha and James Dryburgh met while competing at the 1998 Winter Olympics.
 Her mother went on to win a bronze medal from the event and also won two World Women's Championships and one European title.
 Her father also won a European title along with two World Junior Championships.
 Dryburgh attended the Swedish School of Sport and Health Sciences.
+She is employed as a grocery store employee and substitute teacher.